-The Board has an established diversity policy which is publicly available on the Company website, www.renascor.com.au/company.
+The Board has an established diversity policy which is publicly available on the Company website, www.renascor.com.au/corporate-governance/.
 Given the size of the Company, the nature of the employment structure and the limited number of Board and senior executive positions available, the Company does not believe that it is practical or efficient to establish measurable objectives at this time and as and when circumstances warrant, the Board will take into consideration, diversity, as one of the criteria in formulating decisions.
 Whilst the Company believes that the current non-compliance with this recommendation will not be detrimental to the Company, it also recognises that a talented, skilful and diverse workforce will be an important factor to the Company's future success as the Company strives to reach the requisite corporate and commercial maturity.
+A summary of the proportions of men and women on the board, in senior executive positions and across the whole organization is shown below:

-Year Ended 30 June 2016
+Year Ended 30 June 2017

 Males Females Total

 Number P'Ctage Number P'Ctage Number P'Ctage

 Board (Non Executive) 4 100% 0 0% 4 100%

 Executives and Senior management 3 100% 0 0% 3 100%

-Technical and Administrative # 1 50% 1 50% 2 100%
+Technical and Administrative # 2 50% 2 50% 4 100%

-TOTAL 8 89% 1 11% 9 100%
+TOTAL 9 82% 2 18% 11 100%

-Includes part-time contract personnel.